wjccst/arise_doc/docs/source/index.rst

-Welcome to the Arise ATC'25 Artifact!
+Welcome to the Atlas ATC'25 Artifact!
 =========================================

-Thank you for your interest in Arise!
+Thank you for your interest in Atlas!
 This document will guide you through the prerequisites and steps needed to set up and show the results described in our ATC'25 paper.
 Please feel free to reach out if you encounter any issues or have feedback.